JGASmits/AnanseSeurat/README.md

 ### Thanks to:

-- Julian Arts and his Pycharm equivalent of this package
+- Julian A. Arts and his Pycharm equivalent of this package
   <https://github.com/Arts-of-coding/AnanseScanpy>
 - Siebren Frohlich and his anansnake implementation
   <https://github.com/vanheeringen-lab/anansnake>
+- Rebecca R. Snabel for her implementation of the motif expression correlation analysis
 - Branco Heuts for testing

 # Credits